 Highly technical musicianship, poetico-mystical gesturing, and a minimal directness; all singular elements, whose interactions and reactions are contained in and bursting from a black metal framework.
 Revelatory contrasts presented in an intensely physical performance whose energy is palpable and whose abatement is as illuminating as its arrival.

-Liturgy is the project of Hunter Hunt-Hendrix, whose yearning, energetic “transcendental black metal” exists in the space
+Liturgy is the project of Haela Ravenna Hunt-Hendrix, whose yearning, energetic “transcendental black metal” exists in the

-between metal, experimental, classical music and sacred ritual.
-The band is simultaneously a platform for art and theology, and is a controversial presence in contemporary music....more
+space between metal, experimental, classical music and sacred ritual.
+The band is simultaneously a platform for fine art and theology...more